Matthew Croasmun

 Matthew Croasmun directs the Life Worth Living program at the Yale Center for Faith & Culture.

-Matthew Croasmun is Associate Research Scholar and director of the Life Worth Living program at the Yale Center for Faith & Culture at Yale Divinity School and lecturer of Humanities at Yale University.
+Matthew Croasmun is Senior Lecturer of Divinity and Humanities and director of the Life Worth Living program at the Yale Center for Faith & Culture at Yale Divinity School.
 He is an ordained Vineyard pastor, having served as the founding pastor of the Elm City Vineyard Church, in New Haven, CT.

-An ordained Vineyard pastor, Matthew has preached in Vineyard, Covenant, Presbyterian, Methodist, Episcopal and non-denominational churches in the United States, Dominican Republic, Switzerland, Germany, and Ghana.
-Rooted in the Christian church, much of Matthew’s work, from the Life Worth Living program at YCFC to the faith initiative at Grace Farms, operates at the boundaries of religious and ideological identity, helping diverse communities ask the big questions of life across important and enduring lines of difference.
+Matthew has taught in Vineyard, Catholic, Covenant, Episcopal, Methodist, Presbyterian, and non-denominational churches in the United States, Canada, Dominican Republic, Germany, Ghana, Singapore, and Switzerland.
+While deeply rooted in the Christian church, much of his work operates at the boundaries of religious and ideological identity, helping diverse communities ask the big questions of life across important and enduring lines of difference.